Languages and development

 JavaScript and its typed superset TypeScript are the primary language for client interfaces in KT.Team practice.
 Nearly all user interfaces, PWAs, and SSR layers of our solutions are built on it.
 One language covers the browser, the server (Node.

-A language for interfaces and a thin full-stack layer: browser, SSR and build on one stack.
-KT.Team more often moves heavy domain logic and integrations to PHP/Symfony, Java or Python, while JS/TS handles what the user sees and touches.
+The language for interfaces and a thin full-stack layer: browser, SSR, and build tooling in one stack.
+KT.Team keeps heavy logic in PHP, Java, or Python, while JS/TS handles the UI.

 Industry solutions